kirxkirx/lk/README.md

 # Web-based Period Search Software

-This repository contains the source code of the web-based period search software.
+This repository contains the source code of the [web-based period search service](https://scan.sai.msu.ru/lk/) ([mirror](https://kirx.net/lk/)).
 You are welcome to install it on your own web server.

 ## Requirements